 It is now widely known that the history of addiction and behavioral health treatment, in general, was primarily geared toward chemically dependent men.
 As a result, women were placed in the same treatment programs as their male counterparts.

 Many people have difficulty with common recovery.
-Holistic therapy is a non-western therapeutic approach that encompasses many practices such as massage therapy, acupuncture, self-realization therapy, yoga altruistic therapy and equine assisted therapy.
+Holistic therapy is a non-western therapeutic approach that encompasses many practices such as exercise, acupuncture, self-realization therapy, yoga altruistic therapy and equine assisted therapy.

 Anger management reduces both the emotions and physiological arousal that anger causes while changing the faulty beliefs that support anger.
 You can't get rid of, or avoid, or change the conditions that enrage you, but you can learn to control your reactions and thoughts.